giginet/Scipio/Sources/scipio/scipio.docc/create-frameworks.md

 $ swift create --platforms iOS --platforms watchOS path/to/swift-log
 ```

+This command make a XCFramework combined only iOS and watchOS.

 This is because, unlike the prepare command, the existing Swift Package lists all supported platforms.
 By default, it builds for all of them.